noeleo/raft/README.md

   2. Test Leader Failure: If we kill the leader, then another one should be elected.
   3. Test Killing Maximum Number of Servers: Start a cluster of 5 servers, then immediately kill 2 of them.
 A leader should still be elected.

-## Tests that need to be added (will be deleted once done)

-Test: Term Incrementing
--Terms are sent with every RPC
-Test A: If RPC Sender Term is stale, receiver should respond with its term and sender increase their term to the receiver's, and rever to follower state

-Test B: If receiver term is stale, receiver reverts to follower and updates term to sender and processes RPC

-Test: Single Leader at a Time

--Nice to have: election should start when timeout on any other node expires

-Test: When leader is elected, it should send AppendEntries to all the other nodes continously. all non leader nodes should be followers

-Test: If ElectionTimeout elapses with no RPCS, new election starts

-Test: Split Vote?
--2 servers, each vote for each other
--election is resolved even though there are ties

-Test: Term is incremented when new election starts

 References
 ----------